Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

 In performing this review, we adopt the epistemological perspective of Social Robotics, both in terms of methods and in terms of object of inquiry (i.e., the experimental manipulation of robot's genderedness).
-Taking a more experimental and techno-centric stance entails consistently simplifying the discussion of gender with respect to what outlined in this Introduction.
-Nevertheless, it will enable us to appreciate the truest understanding of ``gender" of the HRI community from its grassroots.
-We will adopt the lens of Feminist and Gender Studies in the discussion to outline and highlight the potential implications of current HRI research practices.
+Taking a more experimental and techno-centric approach entails consistently simplifying the discussion of gender with respect to its complexity as outlined in this Introduction.
+We integrate the lens of Feminist and Gender Studies in the discussion to outline and highlight the potential implications of current HRI research practices.
 In the following sections, we describe the core objectives and research questions of our scoping review (see Section \ref{objectives}), detail the method we used to retrieve the papers included in the review (see Section \ref{methods}), report the findings of the reviewed papers (see Section \ref{results}), and critically examine these findings in our discussion with the aim of coming up with guidelines on how to move forward in the field of HRI (see Section \ref{discussion}).